Materials that matter: Valérius

 ‘Our biggest accomplishment certainly has to be the Valérius 360 project: our very own textile recycling unit.
 Established in 2017, this project aims to retrieve every reusable jersey fabric present in textile industrial waste from our customers’ and our own manufacturing facilities and return it to the 360-recycling plant and get the chance to gain a new life as a “reborn” jersey fabric.’

-‘With this operation already established, we also have scheduled test trials for recycled cotton paper production (using fibers not fully indicated to be re-used in a textile context) to begin later this year, further diminishing our waste generation.’
+‘With this operation already established, we also have scheduled test trials for recycled cotton paper production (using fibres not fully indicated to be re-used in a textile context) to begin later this year, further diminishing our waste generation.’

 ON THE FUTURE OF JERSEY